cdhanna/QtGuiStyleSheetHelper/README.md

 PySide's QtGui code is great.
 It lets you style widgets using css-like style sheets.
 Look here for the [Style Sheet Reference page](http://doc.qt.io/qt-4.8/stylesheet.html)

-But managing the style sheets are a bit of pain.
+But managing the style sheets is a bit of pain.
 You could make a big long string yourself, like

 ```python
 myStyle = 'QLabel{ background-color: red; }'